SharkSnack/asuka/content/guides/setup-guide.md

 metaDescription: "PC version setup guide for Shiren Gaiden: Onna Kenshi Asuka Kenzan!"
 ---

-This page provides instructions for installing the game + tools for item translations.
+This page provides instructions for installing the game + tools for item name translations.

 <span class="redText">※ The ISO for the game is not provided.</span>